Ajay-2007/mini-project/Predictive Analysis for Entrance Exams/feature_extraction.md

-question format
-EXAMPLE 1-11 Density, Mass, Volume
+question format taken from this [book](https://drive.google.com/file/d/1xxmZhGVYPtLwNMqKH4o8dIynPDlmB-Wk/view?usp=sharing) EXAMPLE 1-11 Density, Mass, Volume
 A 47.3-mL sample of ethyl alcohol (ethanol) has a mass of 37.32 g.
 What is its density?

-question is start with EXAMPLE and ending with "?, ."
+here the line just after the EXAMPLE is showing the labels from which topic this questions is from. we can add this label to the the particular question if we want. question is starting with EXAMPLE and ending with "?, ."

 What should be regular expression for this. pattern = "^EXAMPLE.*.\[.?]$"